-Thai police have fined the motorbike shop that rented the motorbike that 17 year old Anthony Ryan was riding when he met his death on January 24th last.
-Like many other UK and western nationals from the United States, Europe and Australia, the teenager was riding a rented motorbike without insurance cover and without a valid licence while in Thailand.
-Despite a crackdown by Thai authorities and Thai officials on motor bike rental shops failing to ensure that those renting a motorbike are licensed and qualified in their own countries, the practice is still believed to be widespread.
-It is time for western visitors to Thailand to act more responsibly if future accidents and deaths that should not happen, are gong to be prevented.
+Thai police have fined the motorbike shop that rented the motorbike that 17-year-old Anthony Ryan was riding when he met his death on January 24th last.
+Like many other UK and western nationals from the United States, Europe and Australia, the teenager was riding a rented motorbike without insurance cover and a valid licence while in Thailand.
+Despite a crackdown by Thai authorities and Thai officials on motorbike rental shops failing to ensure that those renting a motorbike are licensed and qualified in their own countries, the practice is still believed to be widespread.
+It is time for western visitors to Thailand to act more responsibly if future accidents and deaths that should not happen, are going to be prevented.
 The fallacy that Thailand is a country where laws can be brushed aside or worked around must end.
 It is also time to wake up to the dangers of motorcycling on Thai roads and the need for experience and caution.
 Days after officials met in Phuket to discuss Anthony Ryan’s case, two Russian tourists were killed when their rented motorbike collided with oncoming traffic.
 Thai police were reported as saying that two men were driving recklessly.

-Thai police revealed this week that young 17 year old Anthony Ryan was riding a motorbike in Thailand without a licence and insurance cover when he died on January 24th last.
+Thai police revealed this week that young 17-year old Anthony Ryan was riding a motorbike in Thailand without a licence and insurance cover when he died on January 24th last.
 It came as officials and police in Phuket held discussions in the aftermath of the tragic accident.
 On February 11th, two Russian tourists were killed in a similarly tragic accident while riding a rented motorbike.
 Since 2018, Thai police have been intensifying a crackdown on motorbike rental shops hiring motorbikes to foreigners without a valid licence and identification documents.
 The danger of Thailand’s roads, particularly for those riding motorbikes, means foreigners must also be encouraged to take more personal responsibility in Thailand in order to avoid further accidents and tragedies.

-Thai police have announced that the motorbike rental company that rented the motorbike to 17 year old Anthony Ryan has been fined ฿2,000 or approximately £50 as investigations in to the young man’s death in Thailand continue.
+Thai police have announced that the motorbike rental company that rented the motorbike to 17-year-old Anthony Ryan has been fined ฿2,000 or approximately £50 as investigations into the young man’s death in Thailand continue.
 Lieutenant Yossaphat Suwannasit confirmed the sanction this week to the local newspaper in Phuket, The Phuket News.

 Teenager was on a motorbike rented by his UK boss

-The Thai police officer confirmed this to the newspaper: ‘The operator explained that they had rented the motorbikes to a second man who was older and presented a valid driving license to rent the two bikes for himself and for 17 year old Ryan.’
+The Thai police officer confirmed this to the newspaper: ‘The operator explained that they had rented the motorbikes to a second man who was older and presented a valid driving license to rent the two bikes for himself and for 17-year-old Ryan.’
 He explained that the motorbike rental shop was a small business still trading in the area.

 Young 17 year old lost control of his Honda Zoomer motorbike on January 24th last in Phuket

-The death of Anthony Ryan occurred on Thursday the 24th of January in the evening as he and his boss from the UK traveled at speed along a busy road near a popular tourist resort in the Kamala area of Phuket.
+The death of Anthony Ryan occurred on Thursday the 24th of January in the evening as he and his boss from the UK travelled at speed along a busy road near a popular tourist resort in the Kamala area of Phuket.

 Thai police have been cracking down on motorbike rentals to foreigners without valid licences